Past Research

 Fish Mesocosm Study

-The Fish Mesocosm Study was a collaboration between PNNL, the University of Washington, University of Alaska Fairbanks, and the University of Maine.
-The purpose of the study was to quantify fish interactions with tidal turbines and to observe their behavior around devices in a controlled, field environment.
-During the pilot study, researchers used a third-generation, adaptable monitoring package developed by the University of Washington to record movements of tagged fish in Sequim Bay.
+The Fish Mesocosm Study was a collaboration between PNNL, the University of Washington, the University of Alaska Fairbanks, and the University of Maine.
+The purpose of the study was to quantify fish interactions with tidal turbines and to observe their behavior around devices in a controlled field environment.
+During the pilot study, researchers used a third-generation, adaptable monitoring package developed by the University of Washington to record the movements of tagged fish in Sequim Bay.
 The package was equipped with sonar, acoustic cameras, hydrophones, and a classification system.
 Study results verified a low probability of fish interaction with this device.